 - In discussing the use of a "previously on" for an episode that was not going to be delayed and not broadcast immediately after the prior one, the network executives asked him how he knew to put it in.
 They were a bit unnerved when J. Michael Straczynski told them he didn't.
 This was not the first time Straczynski's prescience came into play: a broken foot and a broken arm were mentioned in two episodes.
 Each actor wound up breaking the exact body part while filming other episodes that their character broke.

 - Doctor Who uses these in its new series multi-episode stories, usually leading up to a recap of the previous cliffhanger to segue into the title sequence.
-Notably, "Bad Wolf" recapped events from "The Long Game", several episodes previous, but with plot points relevant to the episode.
+They are also used when previous events of a story arc need to be recapped.

 - In the old series, later parts of a serial would show the last minute or so of the previous episode, something New Who supremo Steven Moffat never understood: "It doesn't tell you anything!"

 - In every season of 24 after the first, every episode except the first in the season opens with a "Previously On 24" segment that replays clips from previous episodes, along with name title for important characters.
 (Rarely is every active CTU employee introduced with a name title; instead, one member will be singled out with the title "Counter Terrorist Unit".)
 Season One instead opened with Jack Bauer giving a brief narration of the recent events, concluding each with "I am federal agent Jack Bauer, and this is the longest day of my life."

 - Previously On did happen in the first season, but the DVDs have them cut out.

 - The UK DVD's have all these intact including the final episode of Season Seven which didn't have one on its original airing

 - The Surrealist's 24 Dreaming generates nonsensical parodies of this spiel.